 Besides keeping tabs on my body’s ability to recover, sleep tracking is the most important feature that I care about.
 I strongly believe that if you don’t sleep well, nothing else matters.

-By that, I mean that it doesn’t matter how well you eat or how much you exercise if you consistently get insufficient and/or low-quality sleep.
+By that, I mean that it doesn’t matter how good you eat or how much you exercise if you consistently get insufficient and/or low-quality sleep.

 However, as you might already know (if you read my article about the best sleep trackers), detecting the onset and stages of sleep is incredibly difficult for most wearables.